billbrod/spatial-frequency-preferences/README.md

 - `How-to-use-model`: examples of how to use the 2d tuning model described in the paper.
-- `Stimuli`: some explorationg of how to create the stimuli and visualize linear approximations thereof.
+- `Stimuli`: some exploration of how to create the stimuli and visualize linear approximations thereof.

 If you'd like to use them, you can either view it on